-Many scholarship and grant options are available for children of disabled parents.
-Many government grants are based on need or income.
-It is crucial to look for scholarships that are offered by businesses, nonprofit organizations and individuals.
+If your child is headed off to college soon, scholarships are probably on the top of your mind.
+If you're disabled, you may not realize that there are many scholarship and grant options available for children of disabled parents.
+With so many government grants based on need or income, it is crucial to look for scholarships that are offered by businesses, nonprofit organizations and individuals.

 Federal Grants and Benefits

 The first step to applying for financial aid is to complete the Free Application for Federal Student Aid at www.fafsa.ed.gov.
-There are other websites that charge for this application.
+There are other websites that charge for this application, but you can fill it out on that site for free.
 The foundation of federal and nonfederal student financial aid is the Pell Grant.
-The maximum award for the 2011-12 year is $5,500.
+The maximum award for the 2018-19 year is $6,095.
 The Federal Supplemental Educational Opportunity Grant (FSEOG) is for $100 to $4,000 per year and is available for Pell Grant recipients with extraordinary financial needs and will be awarded first to students with the lowest expected family contributions (EFC).
 Many children of disabled parents should qualify for this program.
 Children of Social Security Title 2 (SSDI) benefits may be eligible for auxiliary benefits.
 These provide up to 50 percent of the parent's disability benefit per child.
 Children of disabled veterans may be eligible for Survivors and Dependents Assistance (DEA) through the United States Department of Veteran Affairs.
 Eligibility requirements can be found on the VA's website.

 National Organizations for the Disabled

 Many organizations, such as the National Multiple Sclerosis Society and American Cancer Society, offer scholarships for children of parents with that specific disability.
 The key is to inquire at not only the national organization, but at the local and regional levels also.